-- Downloading bundled template from a space - navigate to a specific Confluence space > select Space tools > Apps > Scroll Word Exporter.
+- Downloading bundled template from a space - navigate to a specific Confluence space > select Space setting > Add-ons > Scroll Word Exporter.
 Following this you can then select the Action menu ••• for the chosen bundled template and select Download Word file.

 Create a New Template

 When creating a new Word export template you need to consider the following aspects;